zkbt/henrietta/docs/source/contributing.rst

 In brief, the steps are as follows:

 1. Fork the main **henrietta** repository by logging into GitHub, browsing to ``https://github.com/zkbt/henrietta`` and clicking on ``Fork`` in the top right corner.
+This will create your own version of the repository, which you can modify to your heart's content.

-2. Clone your fork to your computer:
+2. Clone your fork onto your computer, where you can use your code and make edits to it:

 .. code-block:: bash

     $ git clone https://github.com/YOUR-GITHUB-USERNAME/henrietta.git

-3. Install the development version of henrietta:
+3. Install the development version of henrietta.
+This means you'll be able to edit the code and instantaneously see those changes no matter where you `import henrietta` from on your computer:

 .. code-block:: bash

     $ cd henrietta
     $ pip install -e .

-4. Add the zkbt remote to your GitHub enviroment:
+4. Add the zkbt remote to your GitHub environment.
+This means that your local repository will know to check for changes to the main repository:

 .. code-block:: bash